This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 for the financial year ending 28th February 2023.

 When sourcing and appointing suppliers, we:

-- Follow a rigorous supplier assessment process.
+- Follow a rigorous supplier assessment and selection process.
+Inclusive of 2nd and 3rd tier supplier investigation.

 - Issue new and existing suppliers with our Ethical Purchasing Policy.